Travellers at Aoraki Mount Cook in New Zealand

 Andrew: Wow.

 Andrew: And how about in the South Island?
-Is there anything… Not so much, you kind of challenge wise or pushing yourself out of your comfort zone.
+Is there anything… Not so much, challenge wise or pushing yourself out of your comfort zone.
 Was there anything that kind of sticks in your mind from the South Island?

 Susan: No.

-Andrew: Yeah, yeah.
-We’re really lucky because, actually, we’re the only tour accompany that they actually host.
-So, you know, Diana, she teaches school in the community there and she takes, usually it’s a Tuesday or whatever that MoaTrek go, and she takes Tuesdays off because they know she’s the only one she does, otherwise, it’s just their home.
+Diana, she teaches school in the community there and she takes, usually it’s a Tuesday that MoaTrek go, and she takes Tuesdays off to host our groups.

-Andrew: Actually, and you got snow at Mount Cook, or you were there the day after snow, because you went walking out in the… Right outside the hotel, it was just snow, wasn’t it?
-And you went for a bit of a walk in the snow that day.
+Andrew: And you got snow at Mount Cook, or you were there the day after snow, because you went walking out in the snow… right outside the hotel, it was just snow, wasn’t it?
+And you went for a bit of a hike in the snow that day.

-Andrew: Yeah, you did… I’ll put some photos up on the page that we published this on the website, because I remember your photos clearly from Mount Cook, and they were unbelievable.
+Andrew: Yeah, you did… I’ll put some photos up on the page that we publish this on the website, because I remember your photos clearly from Mount Cook, and they were unbelievable.

 Susan: Yeah, amazing.